Girl, Woman, Other: Intersectionality

 The novel explores how race, sexuality, gender, history and economic stratification intersect to define the experiences of the women in the novel.
 At university Yazz establishes a group of friends who share the commonality of being people of colour.
 She becomes hostile to Courtney, a white girl from Suffolk, joining their group, arguing she would not be able to relate to the experience of being "one of the few brown girls on a white campus".
 On a trip to London to visit her friend Nenet, the daughter of an Egyptian diplomat, she discovers that her friend is very wealthy, and has had her university papers written for her by a retired professor.
 Yazz is alienated by the experience, and recognises that even as a woman of colour, her life is more similar to that of her lower-middle-class white friend.
-Courtney, herself born into a farming background, addresses the intersectional flaws of only considering the racial element of social privilege.
+Courtney, herself born into a farming background, which addresses the intersectional flaws of only considering the racial element of social privilege.
 Citing Roxane Gay, she states:Roxane Gay warned against the idea of playing "privilege Olympics" and wrote in Bad Feminist that privilege is relative and contextual, and I agree, Yazz, I mean, where does it all end? is Obama less privileged than a white hillbilly growing up in a trailer park with a junkie single mother and a jailbird father? is a severely disabled person more privileged than a Syrian asylum-seeker who has been tortured?
 Roxane argues that we have to find a new discourse for discussing inequality.This idea is sustained throughout the book.
 Despite the 12 women in the book experiencing various forms of oppression, many of them contribute to intersectional forms of exclusionism because of their life experiences, class and social standing.
 Many of the characters "other" each other.
 Dominique's reductive view of Shirley as a "dry heterosexual schoolteacher" closes her off from discovering how similar their life experiences have been.
 Penelope, who through most of her life is in fact unaware of her light-skinned Black parentage, others Bummi, simply describing Bummi as her "African cleaner" (the former having been raised by her adoptive parents to believe that Whites were the master race).
 When Penelope discovers her true African heritage (Hattie), she abandons her racist sentiments, realising Hattie's story is undeniably intertwined with her own.

 Suggesting a solution for Gay's new discourse for discussing inequality, Evaristo provides the narratives of these 12 characters so that readers can sincerely relate to their experiences on a humanistic level rather than reducing them to a stereotype.